-- 1. Display the car and trailer registration properly. - 2.
-Carry drivers license.
-In Canada you'll need a non-residence liability insurance card. - 3.
-In Mexico you must have special auto insurance. - 4.
-Carry an extra set of the ignition and truck keys in a separate pocket, or in your wallet. - 5.
-Keep an operating flashlight with fresh batteries in the glove compartment. - 6.
-Pack the trunk so that you can reach the tools and spare tire without completely unpacking. - 7.
-Keep sharp or hard articles securely packed wherever they may be. - 8.
+- 1. Display the tow vehicle and trailer registration properly. - 2.
+Carry drivers license. - 3.
+In Canada you'll need a non-residence liability insurance card and your birth certificate. - 4.
+In Mexico you must have special auto insurance. - 5.
+Carry an extra set of the ignition and truck keys in a separate pocket, or in your wallet. - 6.
+Keep an operating flashlight with fresh batteries in the glove compartment. - 7.
+Pack the trunk so that you can reach the tools and spare tire without completely unpacking. - 8.
+Keep sharp or hard articles securely packed wherever they may be. - 9.
 Do not packed things in the passenger seating area.
-You need the maximum space for comfort. - 9.
-WEAR easy wash, drip-dry traveling clothes. - 10.
+You need the maximum space for comfort. - 10.
+WEAR easy wash, drip-dry traveling clothes. - 11.
 Do not make your vacation trips a mileage marathon.
-Stop and relax frequently. - 11.
-Carry a first-aid kit. - 12.
+Stop and relax frequently. - 12.
+Carry a first-aid kit. - 13.
 Carry your pets dish, food, leash, and health and registration papers.